SeoulTech/seoultech-website/readme.md

 To build website run `node builder/build.js`

-Router is broken, might get 404 when accessing the site from nested pages (e.g. `/about/`)

 ##Internals
 Any HTTP server could be used to serve index.html + bundle.js Bundle.js contains engine + content built by [Webpack](https://github.com/webpack/webpack)